theianchia/project-kit-cli/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Additional Takeaways
-* At the end of a Ruby script, `.start(ARGV)` would need to be added to instantiate the class and invoke the task unlike Thor files
+* Unlike Thor files, `.start(ARGV)` would need to be added at the end of a Ruby script to instantiate the class and invoke the task

 <p align="right">(<a href="#top">back to top</a>)</p>